-- Monitor the effectiveness of the fall prevention interventions instituted. - Review the effectiveness of mobility aids. - Regularly review the resident's exercise program, including how the resident is progressing with it and adjust as appropriate. - Arrange regular eye examinations (every two years). - Instigate a pharmacist review of medications (prescribed and non-prescribed) after a fall, after initiation or escalation in dosage of a medication, if there is multiple drug use (or otherwise annually).
+- Monitor the effectiveness of the falls prevention interventions instituted. - Review the effectiveness of mobility aids. - Regularly review the resident's exercise program, including how the resident is progressing with it and adjust as appropriate. - Arrange regular eye examinations (every two years). - Instigate a referral and consent to pharmacist review of medications (prescribed and nonprescribed) after a fall, after initiation or escalation in dosage of a medication, if there is multiple drug use and annually.